Historic & Heritage Sites

 Kaslo, British Columbia

 An International treasure, the SS Moyie is the oldest surviving intact vessel of her type in the world.
 At the edge of Kootenay Lake, the sternwheeler rests permanently in her former port of call at Kaslo.
 Owned & operated by the Canadian Pacific Railway, the SS Moyie plied the waters of Kootenay Lake for nearly 60 years.
 The ship has been restored with special attention to preserve her unique & elegant features.
 Launched in 1898 to provide connecting service to Nelson from the CPR's Crowsnest Pass line from the east, the Moyie remained a fixture on Kootenay Lake until 1957.

 Victoria, British Columbia

 Former girls school & convent, St. Ann's Academy National Historic site is located just 1 block from the Inner Harbour.
 St. Ann's features 2.5 ha (6.25 ac) of restored grounds & historic interiors featuring the 1858 restored chapel, Victoria's original Catholic cathedral.
 Self-guided tours available in Interpretive Centre.
 Restored grounds are open dawn to dusk daily; great for a break from shopping with the kids & the dog.
-Seasonal programing include Christmas concert series & ghostly walking tours for Halloween.
+Bilingual outdoor interpretive signage new in 2012.
+Seasonal programing for Christmas and temporary exhibits annually.

 Williams Lake, British Columbia